jcl4/Hobby/notes/ModelPipeline.md

 # Model & Pipeline API
 - Notes on how to put together a model based pipeline

-## Modle Object
+## Model Object
 - Trait Based
   - Update function
-  - draw function
 - Holds its own buffers
   - Vertex, Index, Uniform
-- Holds a value of Pipeline enum
+- User impliments its own update function via trait

 ## Pipeline Object
-- Trait Based
--
+- Need vertex and model defined for each pipeline
+- a pipeline defined for each enum value
+- Holds a render pipeline and bind group

 ## Pipeline Enum
 - Defines the different type of enums
   - Colored Mesh
   - Textured

 ## Application holds vector of models
 - calls update on each
-- passes vector to renderer for drawing
+- passes vector of model objects to renderer for drawing

+## Renderer
+- Draw call
+- Creates Encoder
+- Creates Render pass
+- loops through each model
+  - updates uniform buffer
+- Loops through models
+  - adds each to render pass
+-